wlmb/covid/README.md

   The result is sent to STDOUT but it may be redirected to a file that may be fed to gnuplot for plotting.

+* mortandad.pl

+  Program to extract data from an INEGI database on monthly deceases and prepare a file for gnuplot.
+Requires the package Text::CSV_XS.
+Before running it you must configure the path to the csv database.
+The program not polished and is not robust.
+I was happy it did work once.

-* plotcases.g, plotdec.g, plotcasesN.g, plotdecN.g, plotcasesMX, plotdecMX
+* plotcases.g, plotdec.g, plotcasesN.g, plotdecN.g, plotcasesMX...

   Gnuplot commands that may be loaded by the gnuplot program to plot the number of new cases and new deseased as a function of the total